Mattraks/delete-workflow-runs/README.md

 Only log actions, do not perform any delete operations.
 ##

+### 9. `check_branch_existence`
+#### Required: NO
+If true, the removage of a workflow is skipped, when a run is attached to a existing branch.
+Set to true avoids that check runs are deleted and the checks are not more present.
+##

 ## Examples
 ### In scheduled workflow, see [schedule event](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#schedule).
 > **Tip:** Using scheduled workflow is the recommended way that can periodically, automatically delete old workflow runs.